GTS – Danish Association of Research and Technology Organisations

-The seven Danish government-approved Research and Technology Organisation (RTO) the GTS institutes play a key role in the Danish innovation system as the link between technology and business.
+The seven Danish government-approved Research and Technology Organisation (GTS institutes) play a key role in the Danish innovation system as the link between technology and business.
 They seek to make new technological methods applicable to businesses and promote businesses uptake of new technology.

 For many businesses, keeping up with accelerating technological development and implementing new technologies in products and processes can be a major challenge.
 Investing in new technologies can be both expensive and uncertain an uncertainty that is particularly difficult for small and medium-sized enterprises (SMEs) to handle.